MosesSoftEng/remotenitor/README.md

 ## Project setup.
 ### Setup backend.
 1. Deploy node.js backend in AWS Lambda and configure DynamoDB.
-Backend code can be obtained in the repo; []().
+Backend code can be obtained in the repo; [server backend](https://github.com/MosesSoftEng/remonitor-backend-aws.git).
 2. Create DynamoDB databases.

 ### setup frontend.
 1. Deploy node.js backend in AWS S3.
-Backend code can be obtained in the repo; []().
+Backend code can be obtained in the repo; [admin frontend](https://github.com/MosesSoftEng/remonitor-admin-front.git).
 2. Configure the frontend to link with the backend.
 3. Access the app and create an account.
 4. Create a group and add a user, user credentials will be auto generated.